Why complaints from the left and right on the debt ceiling talks point to progress

 “We’re going to lose some Democrats, we’re going to lose some Republicans,” Rep. Dean Phillips (D-Minn.), a member of the moderate Problem Solvers Caucus, said Wednesday in an interview with CNN, where he predicted a vote within a week.
 “And frankly, if that’s what happens, that’s probably in the best interest of the country.”

-Bacon, a member of the moderate Problem Solvers Caucus, said some of the Republican grumbling reflects the simple fact that many conservatives pride themselves on opposing any debt limit increase, and are eager to do so again after voting in April for the Republican debt ceiling package.
+Bacon, also a member of the Problem Solvers, said some of the Republican grumbling reflects the simple fact that many conservatives pride themselves on opposing any debt limit increase, and are eager to do so again after voting in April for the Republican debt ceiling package.

 Another group, he said, is just in denial about the workings of Washington under a divided government.